HOW TO DO PUSHUPS

 I’d be willing to bet that the first exercise you ever learned was a standard Pushup.

-Push-Ups are one of the most performed exercises on the gym floor.
+Push-Ups are one of the most performed upper body strength exercises on the gym floor.
 Unfortunately, this foundational exercise is also one that most people get wrong.

 And hey, that’s understandable.
 It’s easy to think we don’t need to pay the same attention to bodyweight exercises as we do with a weighted workout.
 For example, I bet you’re far more aware of your form and level when you have a loaded barbell above your head during the Bench Press.

 The funny thing is that if you treat the mechanics of Push-Ups as you did the Bench Press, you’d see better results.

 Guys, I want to make sure that you know how to do a Push-Up with perfect form.
 And I think the best way to do that is by covering both the Pushup and the Bench Press side by side.